Start by clicking on "Fill out the template"

 Your document is ready!
 You will receive it in Word and PDF formats.
 You will be able to modify it.

-A Notice to Pay Rent is a document issued by the landlord or an agent of the landlord notifying the tenant that the rent is due and make request for the rent.
-The document outlines the rent due, the due date and any late fees incurred by the tenant.
+The Late Rent Notice is a document issued by the landlord or an agent of the landlord to notify the tenant that the rent is due and request the rent.
+The letter outlines the rent due, the due date, and any late fees incurred by the tenant.
 A Late Rent Notice is often the first step in a landlord's attempt to evict a tenant who habitually fails to pay their rent on time.

 The landlord may either send this letter in person or through his/her authorized agent.
-The agent must be a party who has been authorized by the landlord under a Power of Attorney or a Letter of Authorization, which are also available for download.
+Note that the landlord's agent must be someone who has been authorized by the landlord under a Power of Attorney or a Letter of Authorization to act on behalf of the landlord in performing certain specific obligations.

 How to use this document

-This document can be used by a landlord to remind a tenant about the late rent payment.
-This notice includes the following information: the name and address of the landlord/agent, name and address of the tenant, the location of the property, the contact details of the landlord/agent, the rent due and any late charges the tenant has incurred for failing to make timely payment.
+This document can be used by a landlord or their agent to remind a tenant about the late rent payment.
+This notice includes the following information: the name and address of the landlord/agent, name and address of the tenant, the location of the property, the contact details of the landlord/agent, the rent due, and any late charges the tenant has incurred for failing to make timely payment.

-If the tenant ignores this letter and remains on the property, the landlord may start the process of recovering the premises.
+The tenant may also acknowledge receipt of the letter or takes steps to pay the unpaid rent.
+However, if the tenant fails to pay the rent, the landlord may start the process of recovering the premises, as the refusal to pay rent is a ground for ejecting a tenant from the premises.
 When proceeding with the recovery, the landlord or his lawful attorney must first serve a Notice to Quit to the tenant and then an owner's intention to recover possession.
-After this is done, the landlord can proceed to file an action for the recovery of premises at the Magistrate Court.
+After this, the landlord can proceed to file an action for the recovery of premises at the Magistrate Court.

-Note that if the tenant makes payment, the landlord/agent must issue a Rent Receipt to the tenant.
+Note that if the tenant makes payment, the landlord/agent should issue a Rent Receipt to the tenant.

 A landlord is not mandated by law to issue a Late Rent Notice.
 However, it is a good action before commencing an action at the Magistrate Court for recovery of the premises.